Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 Your upfront cost: $0

-At the completion of this subject students will be able to:
+On successful completion of this course, you should be able to:

-- Prepare biological materials for enzyme assays;
+- Prepare biological samples for chemical analyses and enzyme assays

 - Biochemical techniques